AaltoSciComp/scicomp-docs/scicomp/new-group-leaders.rst

 .. admonition:: Suggestions

-   Everyone must learn the basics of a version control system, a few people more advanced features, and you shuld know where to get help.
+   * Everyone must learn the basics of a version control system (CodeRefinery week 1 does this).
+   * Find a source of advanced support (your specialist group member or some other university service)

 Github, Gitlab, etc.
 ~~~~~~~~~~~~~~~~~~~~